An Opinionated Guide to San Francisco

 Yoshi’s, 1330 Fillmore at Eddy, is the best place for jazz.
 There’s also a really fine Japanese-fusion restaurant downstairs, 415-655-5600.
 Or try the new SF Jazz Center!

-The Japan Center is more commercial than cultural but the display of flower arrangements in the windows of the ikebana school are worth seeing.
-Japantown has many restaurants.
-Our favorite is Isobune for its unique salad sushi that arrives on boats, 1737 Post between Steiner and Buchanan.
-563-1030, no reservations.
+The Japan Center is more commercial than cultural.
+Our favorite restaurant is Isobune for its unique salad sushi that arrive on boats, 1737 Post between Steiner and Buchanan.
+415-563-1030, no reservations.
 Come early or late or plan to wait.
 Kinokuniya is a large, interesting Japanese and English bookstore on the second floor at the western end of the Center.

 As the name suggests, The Mission District got its name because it has one of the state’s 21 missions that were placed one day apart for travelers.
 It has been home to the city’s Hispanic community since then and is now the city’s East Village, a hotspot for creative people that has seen an explosion of fine restaurants as well as literary events.
 The corner of 16th Street and Valencia is a good a place to start exploring.
 Dave Eggers’ Pirate Shop is at 826 Valencia.

 From Sanchez to Castro Street along Market Street, and from Castro and 17th to 20th is the heart of the city’s gay and lesbian community.
-Full of life and home to the landmark Castro Theater.
-Books, Inc. is at 2275 Market between Sanchez and Noe.
-The Different Light Bookstore, 489 Castro at 18th St., is near the site of Harvey Milk’s camera store.
+Full of life and home to the landmark Castro Theater. .

 From Masonic to Stanyan, the spirit of “67″ is alive and well in the liveliest street in town.
 A haven for young people creatively dressed and coiffed, with many restaurants and used clothing shops.
-Our three favorite stops: The first two are on the same block: Cha Cha Cha, 1801 Haight, 386-5758, nouvelle Hispanic small plates; no reservations and the super Puerto Rican restaurant, Parada 22, 1805 Haight, 75011 next door; Amoeba Records, which has the best selection of used CDs and DVDs in town.
+Our three favorite stops: The first two are on the same block: Cha Cha Cha, 1801 Haight, 415-386-5758, nouvelle Hispanic small plates; no reservations and the super Puerto Rican restaurant, Parada 22, 1805 Haight, 75011 next door; Amoeba Records, which has the best selection of used CDs and DVDs in town.
 The Booksmith at 1644 Haight gives good browse.

 The Richmond District